chboishabba/dashitest/vulkan/VAAPI_ZERO_COPY.md

 - Builds `vulkan/vaapi_dmabuf_export.c` (libavformat/libavcodec/libavutil)
 - Decodes one VAAPI frame and exports a dmabuf via `AV_PIX_FMT_DRM_PRIME`
-- Imports the dmabuf into Vulkan with the external memory + DRM modifier path
+- Imports the dmabuf into Vulkan with the external memory path
-- Performs a single layout transition barrier and exits
+- Falls back to buffer import if modifier-based image import is not available
+- Runs an NV12/P010 -> RGBA compute shader on the GPU

 Run:
 ```